NixOS/nix.dev/source/tutorials/module-system/module-system.md

 As before, you'll now declare a new submodule for the path style.

-While you could also directly define the `style.weight` option, in this case, you should use the submodule in a future change to reuse the path style definitions.
+While you could also directly declare the `style.weight` option, in this case you should use the submodule to be able reuse the path style type later.

 Add the `pathStyleType` submodule option to the `let` block in `path.nix`:
 ```diff